 Do you want to increase new patient referrals, online presence, or website traffic?
 Whatever objectives you decide on, you must be specific.
 Instead of just wanting more patients, decide on how many new patients you want to see.
 Instead of wanting to increase website traffic, decide on how many new website visitors you want each month.

 You can use a SMART goal to determine your objective.
 SMART stands for Specific, Measurable, Achievable, Realistic, and Timely.
-A SMART goal fulfils all criteria to aim your efforts and increase the odds of achieving your goals.
+A SMART goal fulfills all criteria to aim your efforts and increase the odds of achieving your goals.

 2. Analyse Your Competitors